The Alcohol Reaction Map

 Having now finished (at long last) covering the key reactions of alcohols, let’s stop to put everything in perspective.

-Over the past 18 posts, we covered reactions such as:
+Over the past 18 articles (!) in this series on alcohols, we covered reactions such as:

 - Ether formation via substitution reactions